Hi, I'm Sairalyn.

 I am a highly organized, creative, detail-oriented professional, and peer-reviewed author.
 I have over 20 years of experience working in nonprofit organizations and private businesses, 15 of those in an operational or management role.
-I am looking for my next opportunity to apply my unique background in operational support, community development, art, tech, and mental health.
+I am looking for my next opportunity to apply my unique background in operational support, program development, art, tech, and mental health.

 My family emigrated from Nigeria to the US when I was 5 years old.
 My parents are both Filipino but were teaching in Africa when I was born.
 I grew up in a black neighborhood in Jersey City, NJ and attended culturally diverse public schools from elementary through high school.
 I didn't know it then, but through my upbringing, the principles of diversity, equity, and inclusion would shape how I interacted with the world as I matured.

 As an undergraduate I studied computer art at the School of Visual Arts in New York City where I learned all the marketing and design skills I am now utilizing as an operations manager.
 While I majored in computer animation, I was drawn to the healing nature of art and decided to minor in Art Therapy.
 During this course of study, I successfully completed 4 internships, serving diverse populations at a number of non-profit organizations throughout New York City.

 After working for a year in newspaper publishing, I went back to get my Masters degree from New York University in Art Therapy.
 I started working in the Child Life department of Bellevue Hospital where I developed a research paper that would later be peer-reviewed and published in The Journal of the American Art Therapy Association.
 I am recognized as being one of the first art therapists to embrace the digital medium and use it successfully with hospitalized children and adolescents.